Building Smart Cities: An Introduction

 When pitching a smart city initiative, you need to build a strong case, and that all starts with understanding the costs and the benefits.
 So, when you’re thinking about the price tag of turning your city smart, consider a few things.
 First, consider your city’s priorities, both now and in the future.
 Think about how old your current systems and equipment are, how well they’re working, and what it costs to keep them running.
 Check if your staff can handle these systems and their maintenance and consider potential savings in energy and operations.
 You can even explore funding options, like energy savings contracts or American Rescue Funds, which might offset some initial costs (more details on funding included below).
 Also, don’t forget to calculate not just the initial cost but the total cost of the project and the payback it’ll deliver in the end.
 And remember, while estimating these costs, consider what it could cost you if you wait.
 Even if your systems are okay now, what happens in a crisis if they fail?

-Developing a Smart City Roadmap
+Developing a Smart City Plan

 1. Assessment and Objectives: